 Patients who initially respond to treatment but then relapse after a period of six months or more may undergo the same therapy.
 Patients who progress during first-line treatment or who relapse within six months following successful first-line treatment are considered refractory or resistant to platinum-based treatments.
 For these patients, there are several chemotherapeutic options; however, each has shown only marginal benefit.

 Immunotherapy is class of treatments that take advantage of a person’s own immune system to help kill cancer cells.
-There is currently one FDA-approved immunotherapy option for ovarian cancer.
+There are currently three FDA-approved immunotherapy options for ovarian cancer.

 - Bevacizumab (Avastin®): a monoclonal antibody that targets the VEGF/VEGFR pathway and inhibits tumor blood vessel growth; approved for patients with newly-diagnosed and with relapsed ovarian cancer

 - Dostarlimab (Jemperli): a checkpoint inhibitor that targets the PD-1/PD-L1 pathway; approved for subsets of patients with advanced ovarian cancer that has DNA mismatch repair deficiency (dMMR)

 - Pembrolizumab (Keytruda®): a checkpoint inhibitor that targets the PD-1/PD-L1 pathway; approved for subsets of patients with advanced ovarian cancer that has high microsatellite instability (MSI-H), DNA mismatch repair deficiency (dMMR), or high tumor mutational burden (TMB-H)